 Make pH the Basis for Fabric Pre-spray Selection

-The pH level is important for cotton fabrics for a few reasons.
+The pH level of your fabric prespray is important for cotton fabrics for a few reasons.

-- Alkalinity can contribute to dyes bleeding from the cotton fabric.
-Cottons can also bleed from exposure to water alone.
+- Alkalinity can contribute to dye bleeding from the cotton fabric.
+Cotton can also bleed from exposure to water alone.
 Cotton/polyester blends are common, and if treated with moderate to high alkaline can result in damage on a smaller scale.
-The key result from these factors is to have a neutral fabric pre-spray.
+The key result of these factors requires you to have a neutral fabric pre-spray.

-The ability of synthetic fibers to handle alkalinity often results in carpet pre-sprays replacing alkaline pre-spray designed for fabrics.
-Depending on the pre-spray, this may be acceptable, but you should apply it with a portable sprayer to limit over-spraying.
+Synthetic fibers' ability to handle alkalinity often results in carpet pre-sprays replacing alkaline prespray designed for fabrics.
+Depending on the prespray, this may be acceptable, but you should apply it with a portable sprayer to limit overspray.
 The primary difference in an alkaline pre-spray designed for fabric is an included level of foam necessary for surface agitation with a soft brush.

 When in doubt, clean as a natural fiber